Temporary work: Benefits for client firms

 There are several reasons as to why a firm utilizes temp agencies.
 They provide employers a way to add more workers for a short-term increase in the workforce.
 Using temps allows firms to replace a missing regular employee.
 A temp worker's competency and value can be determined without the inflexibility of hiring a new person and seeing how they work out.
-Utilizing temp workers can also be a way of not having to pay benefits and the increased salaries of regular employees.
+Utilizing temp workers can also be a way of not having to pay benefits and increasing the salaries of regular employees.
 A firm can also use temp workers to vary compensation in what would normally be an illegal or impossible manner.
 The role of temp workers in the work space can also have the effects of coercing regular employees into taking more work for less pay.
 Additionally, temp workers are less likely to sue over mistreatment, which allows firms to reduce the costs of employment in high-stress, regulated jobs.